Pharmacy Technician Schools & Training

 This is creating an uptick in demand for pharmacy technician jobs, as they have a faster than average job growth.
 The Bureau of Labor Statistics (BLS) now predicts a 7% increase in pharmacy technician jobs through 2028.
 There are a few reasons for this.
 To start, we are facing an aging population and there are more meds on the market to fight disease.
 Pharmacists also perform more patient care activities like giving flu shots.
 This means greater duties for pharm techs across many settings.
-Within these settings, per BLS data, pharmacy techs earn about $32,700 per year.
-Some may also earn upwards of $48,010.
+Within these settings, per BLS data, the annual median salary for pharmacy techs is $33,950 per year.

 Many pharm techs have clerical duties too.
 From working a cash register to stocking shelves, securing medicine and third party billing.
 Other duties may arise as a result of where a pharmacy tech works.
 Some duties may also reflect things like level of education and certs.

-WHAT DEGREE SHOULD I EARN TO BECOME A PHARMACY TECHNICIAN?
+WHAT DEGREE SHOULD I EARN TO PURSUE A CAREER AS A PHARMACY TECHNICIAN?